ahmedjaad/RAG-Chat-Storage/README.md

 ## UI

-A separate Spring Boot UI (ui-app) is available at http://localhost:8081/ui with a ChatGPT-like dark theme and responsive layout:
+The UI is available at http://localhost:8080/ui with a ChatGPT-like dark theme and responsive layout:
 - Left sidebar lists sessions with small, friendly controls per session (favorite ⭐/☆, inline rename ✎, delete 🗑), and a filter toggle (All / Favorites)
 - Main chat area shows messages with alternating bubbles
 - Sticky composer at the bottom to send USER messages quickly